 - Always measure your ingredients properly.
 See the above Flat Cookie Fixes for simple directions to measure your gluten free flour.

-- If you are using a starchy gluten free flour blend or if your blend has dried milk powder (Cup4Cup has this), you will need to adjust the amount of flour you use.
+- If you use a starchy gluten free flour blend or if your blend has dried milk powder (Cup4Cup has this), you must adjust the flour you use.
 Every gluten free flour blend has a different starch-to-grain ratio.
 You can tell when you look at the label.
 Ingredients are listed in the highest quantity to the lowest.
-I am convinced that blends with dried milk powder need a lot more flour because the milk powder liquefies when you add the wet ingredients.
+I am convinced that blends with dried milk powder need much more flour because the milk powder liquefies when you add the wet ingredients.
 When possible, try to use the same gluten free flour blend(s) that the recipe creator used and tested.

-- If you use too much butter or are using a European flour blend, you will need to add more gluten free flour to compensate.
+- If you use too much butter or a European flour blend, you must add more gluten free flour to compensate.
 (Butter brands like Pluegra and Kerrygold have a higher fat content, which tastes delicious, but it can mess with your dough.)

 - Reduce the amount of sugar you use in the recipe.
 Sugar tends to liquefy when it is heated, and that can make your cookies spread way out.